“I am only going to be here for 3 years.”

 Grace Groups are our way of helping move people from the “lines” of sitting in pews into real circles of relationships where people can get to know one another and grow together.
 Our Grace Groups are our primary vehicle for developing relationships in our church family.
 As great as Sunday mornings are, sometimes, they are simply too big to really connect with anyone else.
 While we may have reasons and excuses why we may not want to be part of a small group, we do know that we need healthy relationships.
 We need to be known.
 We need to be cared for.
 We need to be encouraged.
 We need to be challenged.
 Basically, we need each other.

 As you might imagine, creating healthy groups requires some administration.
-If you would like more information, please email Pastor Adam @ who can send you a form to fill out (we are working on adding the form online soon).
-After you fill out and submit the form, we will contact you and connect you with a couple of leaders of groups that may be a great “fit” for you.
-Once you have connected with the leaders, we will check in with you to see if you would like to stay with that group or try another.
-We absolutely believe in the power and importance of Godly relationships, and we encourage you to consider diving into our Grace Groups.
+If you would like more information, please email Mary-Lynn Hodges ( ) who can send you a form to fill out.
+After you fill out and submit the form, we will contact you and connect you with a group that may be a great fit for you.
+There is power in godly relationships, and we encourage you to consider diving into our Grace Groups.